newcleo-dev-team/lbh15/docs/source/learn_more.rst

 ..

-  4. The aim is now to develop, for each possible dissolved metal, a correlation for the lower limit of the Oxygen concentration that has the same structure as the equation 4.12, part 4.2.2 of :cite:`Agency2015`.
+  4. The aim is now to develop, for each possible dissolved metal, a correlation for the lower limit of the oxygen concentration that has the same structure as the equation 4.12, part 4.2.2 of :cite:`Agency2015`.
 Starting from the oxidation reaction equation :eq:`oxide_react_eq`, the following substitution is applied:

      .. math:: \Delta_rG^0 \left( T \right) = -RT\ln{ \left( \frac{\alpha_{\ce{Pb}} \cdot \alpha_{\ce{Me_XO_Y}}^{\frac{1}{Y}}}{\alpha_{\ce{PbO}}\cdot\alpha_{\ce{Me_{\left( dissolved \right)}}}^{\frac{X}{Y}}} \right)},

-     where the term :math:`\alpha_{\ce{Me_XO_Y}}` can be considered equal to one: the lower limit is to be found of the Oxygen concentration, thus the metal oxide is considered very diluted.
+     where the term :math:`\alpha_{\ce{Me_XO_Y}}` can be considered equal to one: the lower limit is to be found of the oxygen concentration, thus the metal oxide is considered very diluted.

-     By considering the Oxygen dissolved in the solution in the form of :math:`\ce{PbO}` below its saturation limit, as stated in :cite:`Agency2015`, thus taking the chemical activity of the dissolved Oxygen equal to the chemical activity of the dissolved :math:`\ce{PbO}`, and by applying some transformations, one can obtain:
+     By considering the oxygen dissolved in the solution in the form of :math:`\ce{PbO}` below its saturation limit, as stated in :cite:`Agency2015`, thus taking the chemical activity of the dissolved oxygen equal to the chemical activity of the dissolved :math:`\ce{PbO}`, and by applying some transformations, one can obtain:

      .. math:: \ln{\left( C_{\ce{O}} \right)} = \frac{X}{Y} \cdot \ln{\left(\frac{C_{\ce{Me}}^{sat}}{C_{\ce{Me}}}\right)} + \frac{\Delta H^0_{\left(3\right)}}{2RT} - \frac{\Delta S^0_{\left(3\right)}}{2R} + \ln{\left(\alpha_{\ce{Pb}} \cdot C_{\ce{O}}^{sat}\right)}.
       :label: ox_conc_eq

-     In the above equation, the unknows are two, that is, the Oxygen concentration :math:`C_{\ce{O}}` and the concentration :math:`C_{\ce{Me}}` of the dissolved metal, thus preventing the direct computation of the solution.
+     In the above equation, the unknows are two, that is, the oxygen concentration :math:`C_{\ce{O}}` and the concentration :math:`C_{\ce{Me}}` of the dissolved metal, thus preventing the direct computation of the solution.
 For achieving a useful correlation, the user can choose between two strategies that are proposed and adopted in *lbh15*.
 They differ on how they treat the chemical activity of the dissolved metal.
 The actual activities at the interface are